- The health of your immune system is mostly determined by lifestyle choices and your environment, not your genetics.

 And if one of these germs manages to sneak past your guard, it’s up to your immune system to knock them out before they make you sick.

 That raises the question: can you do anything to boost your immune system?

 If so, which methods work and which don’t?

 You’ll learn the answers to all of those questions and more in this article.

-So, let’s start with discussing what the immune system is and how it works, and then we’ll get to how to strengthen it and prevent and quickly overcome sickness.
+So, let’s start with discussing what the immune system is and how it works, and then we’ll get to how to strengthen it and how to prevent and quickly overcome illnesses.

 Table of Contents